AndersonPech/OpenGL_2D/JUSTIFICATION.md

 ### When your application is run, what should the tutor look for or do to see that you have fulfilled this requirement?

 A spaceship in the center that can be mvoed by q,w,e,a,s,d.
-The sun in the background should change colours after every 15-20 seconds.
+The sun in the background should change colours after every 20 seconds.
+The stars should also move (zoom in and out).

 ### Where in the code should tutors look to see that you've fulfilled this requirement?